Flowgorithm Data Types

 Is the table height greater than 40 inches? -> No/False

 That’s it.
-We have successfully learned different Flowgorithm data types in this tutorial.
+This tutorial successfully taught us different algorithm data types.
 We will discuss Arrays in a separate tutorial.

 Arrays